-- Providing a planned programme of activities in which all students Year 7 11 take part and which considers the needs of all students. - Providing IAG which is unbiased, impartial and is based on the needs of students, showing no bias or favouritism towards a particular education or work option and ensuring all students are able to make self-determined, informed decisions - Ensuring that the CEIAG programme follows local, regional and national frameworks for good practice and other relevant guidance from the DfE and Ofsted - Ensuring that students with additional needs including SEND are fully supported to access the careers programme and supported in exploring the full range of options and planning for next steps at every stage - Equipping students with the skills attributes, knowledge and understanding to manage and achieve their lifelong ambitions - Ensuring that all students are supported in accessing education, employment or training at relevant transition points - Helping all students to take their place as suitably qualified and responsible adults within society - Contributing to strategies for raising achievement - Encouraging students to become reflective learners who are aware of their strengths, skills and attributes and how these link to career and life planning - Developing enterprise and employability skills by encouraging students to take part in our several ongoing enterprise and charity fundraising events - Educating students about how their behaviour, attendance, punctuality and attainment are linked to their career prospects, success in further study - Continuing to develop and regularly review a well-stocked careers reference section in the school library
+- Ensuring that the CEIAG programme follows local, regional and national frameworks for good practice and other relevant guidance from the DfE and Ofsted - Ensuring that students with additional needs including SEND are fully supported to access the careers programme and supported in exploring the full range of options and planning for next steps at every stage - Equipping students with the skills attributes, knowledge and understanding to manage and achieve their lifelong ambitions - Ensuring that all students are supported in accessing education, employment or training at relevant transition points - Helping all students to take their place as suitably qualified and responsible adults within society - Contributing to strategies for raising achievement - Encouraging students to become reflective learners who are aware of their strengths, skills and attributes and how these link to career and life planning - Developing enterprise and employability skills by encouraging students to take part in our several ongoing enterprise and charity fundraising events - Educating students about how their behaviour, attendance, punctuality and attainment are linked to their career prospects, success in further study - Continuing to develop and regularly review a well-stocked careers reference section in the school library

-Funding and resourcing
+Funding and Resourcing

-The Careers provision is managed within the Inclusion learning zone.
-There is a small budget allocated to investing in training and resources e.g. software packages such as Unifrog, e-clips and school library provision.
+The Careers provision is managed within the Inclusion Faculty.
+There is a budget allocated to investing in training and resources e.g. software packages such as Unifrog, e-clips and school library provision.